 "That's right, Fredweirdo.
-Whatever I say," she said.
+Whatever I say."

 As she walked down the hallway and rounded a corner, she suddenly stopped in her tracks and turned around again.
-Peering behind the lockers as stealthily as she could, her face immediately hardened into her typical scowl as she laid eyes on Freddie once more.
+Peering around the lockers as stealthily as she could, her face immediately hardened into her typical scowl as she laid eyes on Freddie once more.

 "Pssh.
 Fredward," she scoffed to herself.

-She watched as he slowly (finally) got to his feet with the help of one of his random geekwad friends.
+She watched as he slowly got to his feet with the help of one of his random geekwad friends.

 "What a dork," she went on.
 "What a nub.
-What a totally lame computer geek know-it-all loser.
+What a totally lame, computer geek, know-it-all loser.
 How I despise him.
 And yet…"

 And that was when Sam took a dramatic pause.
 She looked to her left.
 She looked to her right.
 When she felt that the coast was clear, she reached into the front of her shirt and pulled out a golden, heart-shaped locket.
 Inside it was a handsome, smiling photograph of the ever-so-dorky Fredward Benson himself.

 "I love him!"
 Sam gushed in a dreamy, extremely un-Sam like voice.

 That was when she began her romantic, heat-of-the-moment soliloquy.